bitsofcotton/p2/README.md

 If we don't have better prediction with p01, we categorize series of input and predict with them by catgp.
 In this case, if there's pattenizable jamming into data series, we can correct them.
 This is equivalent to suppose input depends some switched program series, and, same data results same result on the range.

+A implicit.py predicts them with error correcting method.
+So impc.py is a sample that middle-range prediction, short-range, then, whole-range.

 # General Tips
 If there exists correctly predict next one step with \[...,x_n,f(...,x_n),f(...,f(...,x_n)),..\], f should be linear because \[...,a\*x_n+b,a\*f(...,x_n)+b,a\*f(...,f(...,x_n))+b,...\].
 This concludes the structure of f is f(x):=(\<a,x\>).
 So p0 and p1 is reasonable in this meaning.
 But, if there exists predictor function, there is able to be non-predictable function on the meaning to them. (because there exists the stream that flip the predicted ones.)